cleanlab/cleanlab/README.md

 * Have ideas for the future of cleanlab?
 How are you using cleanlab?
 [Join the discussion](https://github.com/cleanlab/cleanlab/discussions) and check out [our active/planned Projects and what we could use your help with](https://github.com/cleanlab/cleanlab/projects).

+* Interested in contributing?
+See the [contributing guide](https://github.com/cleanlab/cleanlab/blob/master/CONTRIBUTING.md) and [ideas on useful contributions](https://github.com/cleanlab/cleanlab/wiki#ideas-for-contributing-to-cleanlab).

 * Have code improvements for cleanlab?
-See the [development guide](DEVELOPMENT.md) and [submit a pull request](CONTRIBUTING.md).
+See the [development guide](DEVELOPMENT.md).

 * Have an issue with cleanlab?
 [Search existing issues](https://github.com/cleanlab/cleanlab/issues?q=is%3Aissue) or [submit a new issue](https://github.com/cleanlab/cleanlab/issues/new).

 * Need professional help with cleanlab?
 Join our [\#help Slack channel](https://cleanlab.ai/slack) and message one of our core developers, Jonas Mueller, or schedule a meeting via email: team@cleanlab.ai

 ## License